artetxem/vecmap/README.md

 If you want to work with your own settings or dataset instead, you should follow the following steps:

 1. Normalize the source and target embeddings (`normalize_embeddings.py`).
 We recommend using length normalization followed by dimension-wise mean centering for best results.
-2. Project the source embeddings into the target embedding space (`project_embeddings.py`).
+2. Map the source embeddings into the target embedding space (`map_embeddings.py`).
 We recommend using an orthogonal mapping for best results.
-3. Evaluate the projected embeddings (`eval_translation.py` for bilingual evaluation in word translation induction and `eval_analogy.py` for monolingual evaluation in analogy).
+3. Evaluate the mapped embeddings (`eval_translation.py` for bilingual evaluation in word translation induction and `eval_analogy.py` for monolingual evaluation in analogy).

 This can be done running the following commands:
 ```